llorracc/as.180.369-2023-Fall/contrib/kkim120/class-00-dennett-summary.md

 Conclusion: A concise conclusion that summarizes your main points and reinforces your argument would be beneficial.

 Revised ...
-Certainly, here's a revised conclusion for your text:

 In conclusion, the rise of AI and its capacity to generate counterfeit personas poses a profound challenge to our society.
 As we tread into this era where the line between AI-generated content and human-generated content blurs, we must acknowledge the multifaceted implications.
 While this text has primarily focused on the potential threats associated with counterfeit people, it is essential to recognize that AI is a tool with immense potential for both good and ill.